brentgarren/cryptography/README.md

 Asymmetric encryption, such as RSA<br>
 Diffie-Hellman Key Exchange<br>
 Hashing<br>
-PKI- an arrangement that binds public keys with respective identities of entities (like people and organizations).<br>
+PKI - an arrangement that binds public keys with respective identities of entities (like people and organizations).<br>
-Cryptographic Algorithm or Cipher This algorithm defines the encryption and decryption processes.<br>
+Cryptographic Algorithm or Cipher - This algorithm defines the encryption and decryption processes.<br>
-Key The cryptographic algorithm needs a key to convert the plaintext into ciphertext and vice versa. plaintext is the original message that we want to encrypt<br>
+Key - The cryptographic algorithm needs a key to convert the plaintext into ciphertext and vice versa. plaintext - is the original message that we want to encrypt<br>
-ciphertext is the message in its encrypted form<br>
+ciphertext - is the message in its encrypted form<br>